Scottish foods: Fabulous Scottish cuisine to enjoy

 Stornaway Black pudding

-I personally never tried black pudding until I had some Scottish black pudding when I was in Ireland of all places.
+I personally never tried black pudding (which is blood sausages) until I had some Scottish black pudding when I was in Ireland of all places.
 I was very impressed it was flavourful and very tasty.
 Black pudding is made by mixing pork blood with oatmeal and herbs like Pennyroyal, marjoram, thyme, and mint are all traditional flavourings: pennyroyal was known as pudding-yerb in the North Riding of Yorkshire for its use in black puddings.
 Other herbs and spices sometimes used in traditional black puddings include cumin, rue, and parsley.

 Finnan Haddie